GhoulofGSG9/Ghouls-Balance-Mod/README.md

             - Added passive abilities for each hive type:
                 - Camouflage (Shade Hive): Drifters turn invisible when they idle.
                 - Regeneration (Crag Hive): Drifters regenerate 3% of their max hp every 2 secs while not at full health.
                 - Celerity (Shift Hive): Drifters move 18% faster.
+        - Cysts
+            - Decreased max health of full matured Cysts to 200 (from 450).
+            - Decreased the time it takes cyst to mature to 15 seconds (from 45).
+            - The max health of a Cyst does no longer vary based on it's distance to the next hive.
 - Marines
     - Advanced Amory
         - The Advanced Amory now repairs armor and removes parasite